NEW: Algeria and Iraq didn't fully support the resolution recognizing new group

 Syrian opposition factions formally agreed Sunday in Doha, Qatar, to unite as the new National Coalition Forces of the Syrian Revolution, a spokesman for the Syrian National Council told CNN.

-First, the group agreed that they want al-Assad gone and that no one would talk with his regime.
-The only option, they concluded, is a totally new government, spokesman Mohammed Dugham said.
+The new coalition agreed that it wants al-Assad gone and that no one would talk with his government.
+Spokesman Mohammed Dugham said the only option now is a totally new government.

 SNC member Ahmed Muaz al-Khatib was selected chairman of the coalition.
 He is a former Sunni imam of the historic Ummayad mosque in Damascus.
 He has been detained at least three times since March 2011, most recently in April, according to a Facebook page created to promote his release.
 After his latest release he left the country, the page said.